waysact/activerecord-clean-db-structure/README.md

 end
 ```

-When it is enabled the values are ordered chronological and the semicolon is placed on a separate line:
+When `order_schema_migrations_values` is enabled the values are ordered chronologically and the semicolon is placed on a separate line:

 ```sql
 INSERT INTO "schema_migrations" (version) VALUES